getbouncer/apidocs/liveness-check/android-integration-guide/README.md

 * AndroidX compatibility
 * Kotlin coroutine compatibility

-## Installation
+## Integration
-Unlike CardScan, the Liveness library is not publicly available.
+Unlike CardScan, this library is not publicly available.
 It can be downloaded from our [BinTray](https://bintray.com/bouncerpaid/) repository.
 You should have been provided with a username and password when you contracted with Bouncer Technologies to use this library.
-Use those values in your `build.gradle` file to use Liveness in your app.
+Use those values in your `build.gradle` file to use CardVerify in your app.

-If you do not have the appropriate credentials, please contact [Sam King](mailto:sam@getbouncer.com) and we will provide them.
+If you do not have the appropriate credentials, please contact [Support](mailto:support@getbouncer.com) and we will provide them.

 ```text
 // Add the Bouncer repo to both the buildscript and allprojects elements